FloSchuberth/cSEM/README.md

   - `testOMF()` : performs a test for overall model fit
   - `testMICOM()` : performs a test for composite measurement invariance
   - `testMGD` : performs several test to assess multi-group differences
-  - `testHausman()` : performs the regression-based Hausam test to test for endogeneity.
+  - `testHausman()` : performs the regression-based Hausman test to test for endogeneity.

 All functions require a `cSEMResults` object.